stonepros/stone/doc/architecture.rst

  |               |   |               |
  +---------------+   +---------------+

-With the ability to perform data replication, Ceph OSD Daemons relieve Ceph clients from that duty, while ensuring high data availability and data safety.
+With the ability to perform data replication, Stone OSD Daemons relieve Stone clients from that duty, while ensuring high data availability and data safety.

 Dynamic Cluster Management
 --------------------------

-In the `Scalability and High Availability`_ section, we explained how Ceph uses CRUSH, cluster awareness and intelligent daemons to scale and maintain high availability.
-Key to Ceph's design is the autonomous, self-healing, and intelligent Ceph OSD Daemon.
+In the `Scalability and High Availability`_ section, we explained how Stone uses CRUSH, cluster awareness and intelligent daemons to scale and maintain high availability.
+Key to Stone's design is the autonomous, self-healing, and intelligent Stone OSD Daemon.
 Let's take a deeper look at how CRUSH works to enable modern cloud storage infrastructures to place data, rebalance the cluster and recover from faults dynamically.